NewsonUpreti/My-neovim-config/README.md

 ## Extras

-If you need a debugger, Please install nvim-dap from their official repository and configure for language you prefer using the guide from nvim-dap or lazyvim official page.
+If you need a debugger, Please install nvim-dap from their official repository [click-here](https://github.com/mfussenegger/nvim-dap) and configure for language you prefer using the guide from nvim-dap and configuring language specific adapter is provided there.

 ## Guide: